If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

 Where to Stay in Bansko

-There are a few different areas to stay in Bansko, depending on your budget and preferences.
+Depending on your budget and preferences, there are a few different areas to stay in Bansko.

 The Old Town:

-The old town is the most atmospheric part of Bansko and it’s where you’ll find most of the traditional Bulgarian restaurants and bars.
+The Old town is the most atmospheric part of Bansko, where you’ll find most of the traditional Bulgarian restaurants and bars.
 Accommodation options in the old town range from basic guesthouses to luxury apartments.

 The Gondola Area: